selina603/mktcontent/support/sla/storage-en.md

 ### Additional Definitions

-1. "**Average Error Rate**"  for a billing month is the sum of Error Rates for each hour in the billing month divided by the total number of hours in the billing month.
+- "**Average Error Rate**"  for a billing month is the sum of Error Rates for each hour in the billing month divided by the total number of hours in the billing month.

-2. "**Blob Storage Account**" is a storage account specialized for storing data as blobs and provides the ability to specify an access tier indicating how frequently the data in that account is accessed.
+- "**Blob Storage Account**" is a storage account specialized for storing data as blobs and provides the ability to specify an access tier indicating how frequently the data in that account is accessed.

-3. "**Cool Access Tier**" is an attribute of a Blob Storage Account indicating that the data in the account is infrequently accessed and has a lower availability service level than data in other access tiers.
+- "**Cool Access Tier**" is an attribute of a Blob Storage Account indicating that the data in the account is infrequently accessed and has a lower availability service level than data in other access tiers.

-4. "**Excluded Transactions**" are storage transactions that do not count toward either Total Storage Transactions or Failed Storage Transactions.
-Excluded Transactions include pre-authentication failures; authentication failures; attempted transactions for storage accounts over their prescribed quotas; creation or deletion of containers, tables, or queues; clearing of queues; and copying blobs between storage accounts.
+- "**Excluded Transactions**" are storage transactions that do not count toward either Total Storage Transactions or Failed Storage Transactions.
+Excluded Transactions include pre-authentication failures; authentication failures; attempted transactions for storage accounts over their prescribed quotas; creation or deletion of containers, file shares, tables, or queues; clearing of queues; and copying blobs between storage accounts.

-5. "**Error Rate**" is the total number of Failed Storage Transactions divided by the Total Storage Transactions during a set time interval (currently set at one hour).
+- "**Error Rate**" is the total number of Failed Storage Transactions divided by the Total Storage Transactions during a set time interval (currently set at one hour).
 If the Total Storage Transactions in a given one-hour interval is zero, the error rate for that interval is 0%.

-6. "**Failed Storage Transactions**" is the set of all storage transactions within Total Storage Transactions that are not completed within the Maximum Processing Time associated with their respective transaction type, as specified in the table below.
+- "**Failed Storage Transactions**" is the set of all storage transactions within Total Storage Transactions that are not completed within the Maximum Processing Time associated with their respective transaction type, as specified in the table below.
 Maximum Processing Time includes only the time spent processing a transaction request within the Storage Service and does not include any time spent transferring the request to or from the Storage Service.

 <table>